Zzc456/fancontrolm5stack/README.md

 6. Modify example ESP32 codes (config_example.h) with your recorded infrared codes, build and update the program (main.ino).

-7. Put the fan and ESP32 board in front of the trainer, Enjoy your ridings :)
+7. Put the fan and ESP32 board in front of the trainer, Enjoy your riding :)